1960 World Series

 Gino Cimoli led off the Pittsburgh eighth with a pinch-single and Bill Virdon hit a sharp grounder toward Yankees' shortstop, Tony Kubek.
 After the speeding ball took a bad hop and struck Kubek in the throat (resulting in a single), Joe DeMaestri was summoned to replace him as both Pirates remained on base.
 Dick Groat followed with another single cutting the lead to 7-5 and Roberto Clemente kept the rally going with an infield hit that scored Virdon and advanced Groat to third.
 Now trailing 7-6, Pittsburgh had two runners on base and Hal Smith at the plate.
 Smith, who entered the game in the top of the eighth after Pirates catcher Smoky Burgess had left for a pinch-runner in the previous inning, sent shock waves through the Pittsburgh crowd by blasting a timely home run over the left-field wall.

 Bob Friend, an eighteen game winner for the Pirates and the "Bucs" starter in Games 2 and 6, came on in the ninth to try to protect the 9-7 lead.
 The Yankees Bobby Richardson and pinch-hitter Dale Long both greeted Friend with singles and Pirates manager, Danny Murtaugh was forced to lift the veteran pitcher in favor of Harvey Haddix.
 Although he forced Roger Maris to foul out, Haddix gave up a key single to Mantle that scored Richardson and moved Long to third.
-Berra followed suite hitting short grounder to first, with Rocky Nelson stepping on the base for the second out.
+Berra followed suite hitting a short grounder to first, with Rocky Nelson stepping on the base for the second out.
 In what, at the time, stood as a monumental play, Mantle, seeing he had no chance to beat a play at second, scurried back to first and avoided Nelson's tag (which would have been the third out) as McDougald raced home to tie the score, 9-9.
 The Yankees were still alive.

-Ralph Terry, who had gotten the final out in the Pirates' eighth, returned to the mound in the bottom of the ninth to finish the job.
-The first man he faced was Bill Mazeroski.
-With a count of one ball and no strikes, the Pirates' second baseman smashed a historical long drive over the wall in left ending the contest and crowning the National League as champions.
 As the Pirates erupted in a wild celebration, the Yankees stood in disbelief knowing that they had clearly dominated the series, but were unable to finish the task.
 The improbable champions were outscored, 55-27, and out-hit, 91-60, but in the end the home team prevailed.
 Years later, Mickey Mantle was quoted as saying that losing the 1960 series was the biggest disappointment of his career.
 For Bill Mazeroski, it was the highlight.
+Research by Baseball Almanac.

 "I don't know what the pitch was (to Bill Mazeroski in Game 7 of the 1960 World Series).
 All I know is it was the wrong one." - New York Yankees' Pitcher Ralph Terry